Scott Touzinsky: College coaching

 Touzinsky was a Long Beach State assistant coach.

 Suspension

 He was suspended by USA Volleyball in July 2018 because of a pending investigation by the United States Center for SafeSport.
 Since the NCAA does not fall under SafeSport jurisdiction, Touzinsky was not prohibited from coaching in college.
-The complaint against Touzinsky related to when Touzinsky was a player on the USA National Team.
+The complaint against Touzinsky related to when Touzinsky was a player on the U.S. National Team.
 Touzinsky left the program in April 2019 after it was revealed he was sanctioned by SafeSport following an investigation into allegations of sexual misconduct.